-For the first barrier, the SEFL Career Development Pilot is providing an opportunity to better understand the participants' awareness and use of career development tools, including Individual Development Plans (IDPs) at the beginning and end of the program.
-This will further inform any larger roll out that we hope to see as we look to eliminate the barrier of limited career advancement opportunities for PWD.
-DEIA goals and metrics are also incorporated in senior level discussions through BPR, which elevates management accountability.
-For the second barrier, OHC selected an SPPC and further refined materials (e.g., Selection
+For the first barrier, the SEFL Career Development Pilot provided an opportunity to better understand the participants' awareness and use of career development tools, including Individual Development Plans (IDPs) at the beginning and end of the program.
+This pilot was successful and evaluated for further expansion, which is anticipated for FY 2024.
+This is expected to help eliminate the barrier of limited career advancement opportunities for PWD.
+Leadership performance standards were revised and DEIA competencies were expanded for FY 2024, which elevates management accountability.
+For the second barrier, OHC developed a